bobbysmith007/fennario-scenario/fennario-scenario.md

 tales of the war and wants a piece for himself.

 Wil raids Aarons Fen and kidnaps Peggy while most of the village is fending off ravenous, raging bears.
-There are obvious warg and bear tracks entering then leaving from the road leading to the west.
+There are obvious Warg and Bear tracks entering then leaving from the road leading to the west.

 ### Around town

 Everyone is busy rebuilding and will try to constantly put Jackson off if he is not persistent.
+Willow and the Geezers will talk to Jackson because they wouldnt be helping repair anyway.

 ### On the trail